 BARANSKI: Oh, gosh.
 This story will not die.

-BARANSKI: It will not die.
-So why - let's just revive it yet again.
-I've had very famous actors on my dock late at night either skinny-dipping or just - you know, I have a nice fire pit that we have, and we light fires and sing under the stars.
-And I've had very famous - I'm not going to be a name-dropper, but...
+BARANSKI: It just will not die.
+So let's just revive it yet again.
+I've had very famous actors on my dock late at night, either skinny-dipping or just - you know, I have a nice fire pit that we have, and we light fires and sing under the stars.
+And I've had very famous - I'm not going to be a name-dropper...

 SAGAL: Wait a minute.
 Wait a minute.
 Christine.

-BARANSKI: ...Some of the greatest actors in the world.
+BARANSKI: ...But I have had some of the greatest actors in the world.

 SAGAL: Damn your integrity.

-BARANSKI: But I'm not going to accuse them of nudity.
+BARANSKI: I can name the actors, but I'm not going to accuse them of nudity.